Best GPS Medical Alert Systems, Tested and Reviewed in 2025

 Contents

 Many older adults opt for home-based medical alert systems, but these have a limited range.
 As soon as your loved one leaves their property, these systems can’t alert anyone if and when there’s an emergency.
-Fortunately, there are dozens of GPS medical alert systems that allow seniors to carry or wear a device with them at all times.
+Fortunately, dozens of GPS medical alert systems allow seniors to carry or wear a device with them at all times.

-Our Methodology: How We Picked and Tested the Best GPS Medical Alert Systems
+How We Tested the Medical Alert Systems

 We evaluated over 15 medical alert providers to find the best GPS medical alert systems for older adults.
 Our team spent over 150 hours on research, hands-on testing, and discussions with customer service reps, which helped us narrow down a list of the best systems.
-We recruited the help of older adults to test systems whenever possible and have included their feedback in our writeups.
+We recruited the help of older adults to test systems whenever possible and have included their feedback in our write-ups.

 Some of the most important things we considered were reliability, emergency support, price, wearability, and value for seniors.
 To make the cut, every provider on the list had to meet the following standards: